Testing Standards

 The two test methods are not necessarily equivalent and may not produce the same results.
 It is possible that tests using random vibration may be more representative of the transport environment and may be conducted more quickly than sine tests.

-Identifying the resonances of unpackaged products and components of unpackaged products by means of horizontal linear motion at the surface on which the product is mounted for the test.
+Identifying the resonances of unpackaged products and components of unpackaged products using horizontal linear motion at the surface on which the product is mounted for the test.
 Two alternate test methods are presented:

 • Test Method A—Resonance Search Using Sinusoidal Vibration